Skip to main content

 THE FOCUS LAYER

-• Wirecutter's best ANC pick of 2026 — adaptive ANC and 30-hour battery
+• RTINGS's best-tested ANC headphones — adaptive ANC and 30-hour battery

 • with multi-point pairing across iPhone and MacBook for instant Zoom handoff